ntk148v/til/virtualization/README.md

 The homepage of the official website of the QEMU project describes it as:

-> A generic and open source machine emulator and virtualizer
+> A generic and open source machine emulator and virtualizer.
+It translates code written for one **Instruction Set Architecture (ISA)** - such as ARM, RISC-V, or MIPS - into the native instructions of your host system's processor.

 Let's talk about the difference between _emulation_ and _virtualization_.
 The two terms are sometimes used interchangeably, as they achieve a similar result.
 Namely, the execution of a guest system on a host system.
 However, the way in which end-result is achieved is different between the two processes:

-- **Emulation** relies on the _interpretation_ of the instruction of the guest system.
-These interpreted instructions are then _translated_ into instructions compatible with the host systems, before being executed.
-The end effect being the guest system's behavior is _emulated_.
-Emulation achieves this without relying on any specific pre-requisite of the host hardware.
+- **Emulation**:
+  - Everything of Guest ISA are realized by software.
+    - Register, Memory, I/O
+  - Host ISA can be differ from Guest ISA.
+  - Guest operations are translated into operations to the emulated devices -> Slow.

 ```text
         ┌──────────────────────────────┐